 Assess current risks (using a psycho-social risk assessment as a part of your regular OHS practices) and develop risk mitigation strategies.

-Assess the 13 psycho-social factors with an employee survey and identify ways used to promote psychological health.
+Assess the 13 psycho-social factors (and any other relevant factors unique to your organization or industry) with an employee survey and identify ways used to promote psychological health.
 Note, members of Wellness Works receive an assessment and tailored recommendations that address these factors, overall well-being and productivity (we like to keep things simple so often tag on questions to your usual engagement survey if you use one).
 Or you can use this free assessment and do it in-house.

 Collect data (absenteeism, turnover, disability, employee engagement, organizational audit, EFAP usage, HRA data etc.).
 The list of options is long, but you can pick what is relevant for your organization.
 Note, if you become a member, we will help you drill this list down based on an assessment with a simple but thorough evaluation scorecard.